backdrop-contrib/encrypt/README.md

 Configuration
 -------------

-**Encrypt** allows multiple configurations to be managed within a Backdrop site.
+**Encrypt** allows multiple encryption profiles to be managed within a Backdrop site.
-Each configuration contains an encryption method and a key provider, along with any additional settings that the method or provider requires.
+Each profile contains an encryption method and a key provider, along with any additional settings that the method or provider requires.

 API